North Shore Community School Food Service

 2. Check or cash- Checks written to NSCS, receipts are given for all cash.
 Funds can be deposited into accounts daily in the cafeteria by either parents or students.
 Accounts are maintained as individual child accounts, not family accounts.
 Sibling accounts cannot be shared.
 One check may be written per family, but please indicate how much money to put in each child’s account.
 Make sure all funds are clearly labeled with amount and account names.

-An email will be sent out nightly for all student accounts with low or negative lunch account balances.
+An email will be sent out nightly for all student accounts with low or negative meal account balances.

 Breakfast Program: